-• Audit Services.
-The Company paid audit fees to Deloitte & Touche LLP in the amount of \$126,500 for its audit of the Company's annual financial statements and quarterly reviews for the fiscal year ended December 27, 2003 and \$131,762 for its audit of the Company's annual financial statements and quarterly reviews for the fiscal year ended December 28, 2002.
-The Company paid Arthur Andersen LLP \$6,000 for its review of the Company's first quarter 2002 financial statements.

-(3) The material in this report, including the Audit Committee Charter, is not "soliciting material," is not deemed filed with the SEC and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+- Audit Fees.
+The Company estimates that it will pay audit fees to Deloitte & Touche LLP in the amount of \$679,000 for its audit of the Company's annual financial statements and quarterly reviews for the fiscal year ended December 25, 2004, which amount includes \$509,000 for the review and certification of the Company's compliance with the provisions of Section 404 of the Sarbanes-Oxley Act of 2002, and \$126,500 for its audit of the Company's annual financial statements and quarterly reviews for the fiscal year ended December 27, 2003. - Audit-Related Fees.
+No fees were paid for audit-related services during the last two fiscal years. - Tax Fees.
+No fees were paid to Deloitte & Touche LLP for tax services during the last two fiscal years. - (3) The material in this report, including the Audit Committee Charter, is not "soliciting material," is not deemed filed with the SEC and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.